DataBiosphere/toil/docs/running/running.rst

    The workflow created a file called ``fileToSort.txt`` in your current directory.
    Have a look at it and notice that it contains a whole lot of sorted lines!

+   This workflow does a smart merge sort on a file it generates a file called ``fileToSort.txt``.
+The sort is *smart* because each step of the process---splitting the file into separate chunks, sorting these chunks, and merging them back together---is compartmentalized into a **job**.
+Each job can specify it's own resource requirements and will only be run after the jobs it depends upon have run.
+Jobs without dependencies will be run in parallel.

 #.
 Run with custom options::

       $ python sort.py file:jobStore --numLines=5000 --lineLength=10 --workDir=/tmp/